PROJXON/PROJXON-HRIS/README.md

 1. Run `git clone git@github.com:PROJXON/PROJXON-HRIS.git`
 2. `cd PROJXON-HRIS`
+3. Run `dotnet restore` in both the CloudSync and Client directories.
-3. Add environment variables and config files from the next section.
+4. Add environment variables and config files from the next section.
 Be sure to fill in fields that are missing data.

 ## Environment Variable and Config Files